Exact Sequence Interpolation with Transformers: Conclusion

 \section{Conclusion}

 We summarize here the main results of the paper and outline several directions for future work.

-\subsection{Summary of Results}
+\subsection{Summary of results}

-We presented the first exact interpolation result for transformers in sequence-to-sequence tasks with real vector-valued outputs.
-We constructed an explicit transformer architecture that performs exact sequence interpolation with a number of parameters independent of the input sequence length.
+We presented the first exact interpolation result for transformers in sequence-to-sequence tasks that applies to deep transformers with standard self-attention layers and to real vector-valued outputs.
+Specifically, we constructed an explicit deep transformer that exactly interpolates real-valued sequences with a number of parameters independent of the input sequence length.
 Our construction mirrors key features of practical transformers, including the alternation of self-attention and feed-forward layers, and the low-rank structure of self-attention.

 Our theoretical framework reveals two fundamental roles of self-attention layers.
 First, they act as a dimensionality reduction mechanism through a clustering effect, enabling efficient interpolation.
 Second, they leverage the non-locality of self-attention to disentangle tokens shared across different sequences.
 These insights help explain the practical efficiency of transformers in sequence interpolation tasks and highlight their parameter efficiency compared to traditional architectures like ResNets.
 In particular, we have shown that self-attention allows for a significant reduction in the number of parameters: our transformer requires $\mathcal{O}(d \sum_{j=1}^N m^j)$ parameters, while a comparable ResNet architecture requires $\mathcal{O}\left(d N n \right)$ parameters, where $n$ denotes a fixed input length (e.g., $n = \max_j n^j$).
 Since in most practical settings where transformers excel, such as masked language modeling, \( m^j \ll n \), this translates into a reduction in parameter count, especially for long input sequences.
 Furthermore, the number of parameters in our transformer is independent of the input sequence lengths $n^j$ themselves, in contrast to ResNets.